 Osteoarthritis of the Shoulder

-Treatment options depend on the severity of the arthritis.
-In the early stages, the shoulder may be treated with non-steroidal anti-inflammatory medications, corticosteroid injections, and physical therapy.
-If these methods are not helpful and if the shoulder continues to deteriorate, surgery may be needed to repair or replace the joint.
+Treatment usually varies depending on the stage of arthritis.
+In mild cases, anti-inflammatory medications, corticosteroid injections, and physical therapy are all effective.
+If conservative methods are not relieving symptoms, surgery may be required to repair or replace the joint.